Veterinary Practice Sales Process

 IDENTIFY PROSPECTIVE BUYERS

-We maintain a national database of independent and corporate buyers.
+We maintain a national database of independent and corporate (companies that buy veterinary practices) buyers.
 In addition to our internal database, we actively identify new prospective buyers in your area.
 When a buyer shows legitimate interest in purchasing your practice, we will act as the intermediary in communications, coordinate visits, and negotiate the sale terms on your behalf.

 ASSIST IN OBTAINING FINANCING